Uraxys/IdlePlus/README.md

 - **Market value**: See the market value of items while hovering over them.
 - **Shift for total value**: You can hold shift to see the total value of an item in your inventory (value * quantity).
 - **Item tweak**: Items that can't be sold to the game shop won't display a price when hovered over.
+- **Potion Drink Timer**: See how much time you'll get from drinking a potion.
 - **Enhanced item tooltip**: Item tooltips that display equipment stats, which items a scroll can be used on, and more.
 - **Enhanced inventory stats**: A cleaner stats panel in your inventory.
+- **Enhanced chat commands**: Chat commands using Brigadier, with tab completion and user feedback.
 - **And much more planned!**

 ## Installation